geoserver/geoserver.github.io/_posts/2022-04-11-geoserver-2-20-4-2-19-6-released.md

 ---

 A couple of critical vulnerabilities have been located in the GeoServer ecosystem that allow Remote Code Execution.
-This articles describes the vulnerabilities, their mitigation, and links to patched versions of the various projects involved.
+This article describes the vulnerabilities, their mitigation, and links to patched versions of the various projects involved.

 All the issues described in this post have been patched in: